asen/smg/docs/admin/index.md

     alert-crit-eq: NUM   # critical alert if value is equal to NUM alert-p-<pluginId>-<checkId>: # configure a plugin-implemented check for the value

-The built-in "mon" plugin implements the following two checks
+The built-in "mon" plugin implements the following three checks

     alert-p-mon-anom: "" # anomaly alert - detecting unusual spikes or drops
                          #   it accepts a string with 3 values separated by ":"